Feeling sLOVEnia – part 1

 1_li_jiang_guilin_yangshuo_2011

-Now that you should have a reasonably clear picture of what the surface of a karst looks like, in the next post we need to look at what’s happening below the surface. (we are going into a cave, after all!)
+Now that you should have a reasonably clear picture of what the surface of a karst looks like, in the next post we need to look at what’s happening below the surface.
+(We are going into a cave, after all!)

 Note: In keeping with my 2022-2023 reformation of the blog into shorter entries, backdated to maintain their sequence, any comments on this post might pertain to its new configuration.
-See the explanation in the post Conventions and Conversions.
+See the full explanation in the post Conventions and Conversions.

 This entry was posted in Balkans and Budapest 2016.
 Bookmark the permalink.